Where Non-Invertible Symmetries End: Twist Defects for Electromagnetic Duality: 4d Maxwell theory

 It has conformal weights $(h,\bar{h})=(0,1)$ and zero transverse spin $s=0$.
 From the spin selection rule in \eqref{spinselection2}, its two-point function with the bulk field strength vanishes, i.e., $\langle F J_{\bar{z}}\rangle=0$.
 We have also shown in \eqref{eq_double twist condition} that fusion of defect operators $\mathcal{V}_z^s$, $\mathcal{V}_{\bar{z}}^s$, and their descendants cannot produce current operators with either $h=0$ or $\bar{h}=0$.
 We therefore conclude that correlation functions associated with the chiral current sector and the generalized free field sector factorize.
 Physically, this can be intuitively understood by the fact that the centrifugal force repels photons away from the chiral boson localized on the twist defect.

 To analyze the chiral current $J_{\bar{z}}$, it is convenient to perform a conformal map from $\mathbb{R}^4$ to $S^3\times \mathbb{R}$ and go to Lorentzian signature as in section \ref{sec_defect Hilbert space}.
 In this setup, the twist defect is supported on a Lorentzian cylinder parametrized by $(t,\psi)$, as shown in figure \ref{pic_S3 coordinate}.
-The chiral boson action is
+The chiral boson action is \footnote{For manifestly Lorentz invariant formulations of the chiral boson action, see, e.g. \cite{Floreanini:1987as,Sen:2019qit,Mkrtchyan:2019opf}.}

 Here $\phi$ is identified as $\phi+2\pi$.
 This theory has a chiral $U(1)_{2N}$ global symmetry that shifts the chiral boson, i.e., $\phi\to \phi+\lambda$.
 (The subscript $2N$ will become clear later.)
 The $U(1)_{2N}$ symmetry is generated by the chiral current in \eqref{chiralcurrent}, which in these coordinates takes the form $J=\frac{N}{\pi}\partial_\psi\phi(dt-d\psi)$.